 Using the list below for the 50 different nuts nutrition entries in our database, the highest amount of Iron is found in Nuts, cashew nuts, raw which contains 6.68 mg of Iron per 100g.
 The lowest amount of Iron is in Nuts, pecans, oil roasted, with salt added which in 100g contains 2.47 mg of Iron.

-The median value of Iron is in Nuts, macadamia nuts, dry roasted, with salt added which in 100g contains 2.65 mg of Iron.
-The average amount of Iron in 100g of nuts, based on the list below is 3.72 mg of Iron.
+The median value of Iron is found in Nuts, macadamia nuts, dry roasted, without salt added which in 100g contains 2.65 mg of Iron.
+The average amount of Iron contained in 100g of nuts, based on the list below is 3.72 mg of Iron.

 From the Iron content in nuts list, click on a link to give a full nutrition breakdown which includes calories, protein, fat and carbs as well as Iron.
 Each nuts item can be scaled by different amounts to adjust the amounts of Iron so that it is not just, for example, the values in 100g of Nuts, cashew nuts, raw.
 The item can be scaled by quantites in g, oz or typical serving sizes.

 We have also sorted our complete nutrition and vitamin database of over 7000 foods, based on the amount of Iron.
 Again you can find a full nutrition breakdown for all foods containing iron which can be scaled for different servings and quantities, from the complete list of iron rich foods.